 The power entry module on the back panel of the control unit accepts any power cord compatible with a standard C18 plug (see Figure 7.1).
 The rotator does not ship with a power cord, and power cords must be ordered separately.
 A wide range of power cord options are described below.

 This cord is for use in the USA, Canada, Mexico, Brazil, Columbia, Korea, Mexico, Saudi Arabia, and Taiwan.
-This cord is for use in continental Europe, Russia, and Indonesia.

-Power Cord (USA)EWM18B7 Power Cord (Europe)EWM18B8EU
+Power Cord (USA) .....EWM18B7